tonazaar/ipfsprivate/README.md

 ```

 Those peers you see above are public peers

 For more details check this
 - https://docs.ipfs.io/guides/examples/bootstrap/

 ###### Private IPFS setup

+In private network, you generate a key (called swarm.key), which will be placed in IPF_PATH directory.
+Only those nodes with that swarm.key can only connect to each other.

 A swarm key is created using one of the two methods

 Method-1

 ```
 git clone https://github.com/Kubuxu/go-ipfs-swarm-key-gen
 cd go-ipfs-swarm-key-gen/